Partial Differential Equations for MHV Celestial Amplitudes in Liouville Theory: Abstract

 \section{Abstract}

 In this note, we continue our study of Liouville theory and celestial amplitudes by deriving a set of partial differential equations governing the $n$-point MHV celestial amplitudes for gluons and gravitons, parametrised by the Liouville coupling constant $b$.
 These equations provide a systematic framework for computing the perturbative expansion in $b$ of the celestial amplitudes, which are known to reproduce the tree-level MHV $n$-point functions for pure Yang-Mills and Einstein gravity in the semiclassical $b\rightarrow0$ limit.
 We demonstrate that the $\mathcal{O}(b^{2})$ corrections are logarithmic for both gluons and gravitons.
-Furthermore, we compute the correction to the celestial operator product expansion (OPE) parametrised by $b^{2}$.
-In the case of gluons, the resulting deformation of the celestial OPE is shown to be isomorphic to the one-loop correction of the celestial OPE in pure Yang-Mills theory.
-We then propose that ``celestial Liouville theory,'' extended beyond the semiclassical limit, encodes the one-loop regime of pure Yang-Mills theory.
-A \emph{formally} \emph{analogous} computation is performed for Einstein gravity to ascertain the deformation of the celestial OPE induced by a non-zero Liouville coupling constant.
-However, as we shall explain, the physical interpretation of this result remains an open problem due to the intricate nature of the loop-corrected holomorphic collinear limit in graviton scattering amplitudes.
+Additionally, we compute the correction to the celestial operator product expansion (OPE) parametrised by $b^{2}$ and show that it is isomorphic to the one-loop correction to the celestial OPEs of gluons and gravitons.
+We propose that celestial Liouville theory, extended beyond its semiclassical limit, encodes the one-loop corrections to Yang-Mills theory and perturbative gravity in flat spacetime.

 {}